 Strictly Come Dancing odds: Who will replace Claudia Winkleman and Tess Daly?

-Pair have announced they will be leaving the BBC dance competition after the current series
+Pair have announced they will be leaving BBC dance competition at end of current series

 Strictly Come Dancing hosts Claudia Winkleman and Tess Daly have announced they will leave the show after the current series – and the bookies are already sharing predictions about the most likely contenders to replace them.